BryantHuh/ml_codespace_team4_opencampus/Notebooks/4_Presentation/presentation_guide.md

 - Present the model equation and report Adjusted R².
 - Briefly describe imputation methods.
 - Show the neural network code and loss curve plot.
+- Highlight that the Random Forest model achieved the best MAPE scores and explain why it likely performed better than the neural network.
 - Report MAPE scores (overall and by group).

 ---